doganulus/scalr/docs/design.md

 scalr::dimension_equal<Dimension1, Dimension2>::value
 ```

-## Units
+## Unit types

-A unit is a type having a dimension and a ratio as member types.
-The default dimension is called `unnamed_unit`, which can handle arbitrary combinations of a dimension and a ratio.
+In Scalr, a unit is represented as a type that contains two member types: a dimension and a ratio.
+The default unit type is called `unnamed_unit`, which is a struct template that can handle various combinations of dimensions and ratios.

 ```c++
 template <class Dimension, class Ratio = std::ratio<1>>